- Academic Programmes

 - Faculty & Research

 Since 2018, the XLRI Alumni Bangalore Chapter has organized many UP!
-Conferences (seminars, interactive sessions, discussions, etc.).
-The conferences were aimed to promote developmental opportunities for women professionals, both for the XLRI alumni and others.
-Several women alumni of XLRI who were participants and organizing team members came together to form the XL Women’s Coalition for Change (XLW CfC) to craft programs and broad-based interventions to help increase workforce participation of women and to support women in leadership positions.
+Conferences (seminars, interactive sessions, discussions).
+The conferences were aimed to promote developmental opportunities for women professionals, both for XLRI alumni and others.
+Several alumni of XLRI who were participants and organizing team members came together to form the XL for Women movement (XL4W) to craft programs and broad-based interventions to help increase workforce participation of women and to support women in leadership positions.

-The Founding Team of the XLW CfC (the list is given on the next page) approached XLRI with the idea of establishing the XLRI Centre for Gender Equality and Inclusive Leadership.
-The Alumni Coordinator organized a meeting between the CfC team and some faculty members who had shown interest (Profs Smitu Malhotra, Shreyashi Chakraborty and Manish Singhal) to discuss and refine the idea.
-Another meeting was followed up by the CFC Team and Prof Shreyashi Chakraborty to arrive at a detailed project outline.
+The Founding Team of XL4W approached XLRI with the idea of establishing the XLRI Centre for Gender Equality and Inclusive Leadership.
+The Alumni Co-ordinator organized a meeting between the CfC team and some faculty members who had shown interest (Profs Smitu Malhotra, Shreyashi Chakraborty and Manish Singhal) to discuss and refine the idea.
+Another meeting was followed up by the XL4W Team and Prof Shreyashi Chakraborty to arrive at a detailed project outline.
 Based on the above, this proposal documents the purpose, scope of activities, audience, location, and funding for the XLRI Centre for Gender Equality and Inclusive Leadership.